arshsinghphd/TeamActivities/Module09/README.md

 d = dict(zip(keys, values))
 print(d)
 ```
-Try it out!
+:fire: Try it out!
 What do you think the output will be?
 What happens if the lists are not the same length?
 Discuss with your group.

-## TASK: Practice
+## :fire: TASK: Practice

 Let's now also think about the using dictionary to count entries.
 Assume we have the following list of words: